The Belgian historical expertise in medical applications of ionising radiation

 Treatment of Lupus by X-rays

-Already in 1900, Prof. Jules De Nobele, of (R)UGent, was using X-rays to treat Lupus by X-rays and in 1904, Prof Adrien Bayet of ULBruxelles, initiated treatment by radium.
+In Belgium, already in 1900, Prof. Jules De Nobele, of (R)UGent, was using X-rays to treat Lupus by X-rays and in 1904, Prof Adrien Bayet of ULBruxelles, initiated treatment by radium.

 DeNobele_Bayet